 Recently, I was privileged to attend a panel discussion at the local high school addressing teenage drug and alcohol abuse.
 The panel consisted of former students, parents, a police detective and a teen psychologist.

-One insightful statement was made by a 19 year old panelist, a recovering alcoholic.
+One moving statement was made by a 19 year old panelist, a recovering alcoholic.
 “Parents, you have to keep talking to us.
 I know it’s hard.
 You are trying to help us understand ourselves.
 But I don’t even understand myself!”

 It was an honest and insightful moment.
 How does one understand oneself?
 Sadly for many of us, regardless of our age, the answer is still elusive.
 We may read self-help books, attend seminars, even seek wise counsel from mentors, teachers or trusted family members.
 All of these are important first steps, but the first step to understanding oneself is answered by God.